 Floating ideals

-As a quiet fan of the work of Zach Leatherman and also static site generation in general, when finally having the time to do so, I jumped at the chance to explore the world of Eleventy and the fantastic community surrounding it.
+As a quiet fan of the work of Zach Leatherman and also static site generation in general, I started exploring the world of Eleventy and the fantastic community surrounding it.

 For example:

-It turns out yes, yes you can, (you use an environment variable and run Eleventy twice).
+It turns out yes, you can, (you use an environment variable and run Eleventy twice).
 Would I recommend doing this?
-Maybe, if you want to save on every byte (I did), but it's Probably not super necessary.
+Maybe, if you want to save on every byte (I did), but it's relatively unnecessary.

 The progressive enhancement story

 The good thing about working with Htmx is that it takes progressive enhancement into consideration.
 Will my website still work or at least be navigable on naked-js day? or in any of the situations where JS might just not be available?
 Yes!
-Any route still works with a hard refresh and also the navigation just falls back to full page reloads if for whatever reason JS wasn't there to do its thing.
-Will absolutely everything work? no, but the entire page will still be readable and accessible.
-Are there potentially better alternatives to Htmx? maybe! htmz looks interesting.
-Some people also roll their own, but for me, it feels like learning a bit of htmx is going to be more helpful, since there’s a bigger chunk of people using it.
+Any route still works with a hard refresh and also the navigation just falls back to full page loads if for whatever reason JS wasn't there to do its thing.

-Deno deploy is really good, straight forward to set up, seemingly not as evil as Vercel, although I guess like anything it has its issues.
-What I do like though is that it offers the possibility to tinker with minimal setup, you can run a static file server if you want, but you can also get access to tools like KV (a deno native Key value database which also works when developing locally).
-Of course this going against earlier feelings of not really wanting a back end, but with the Eleventy 3.0 release looming which goes all in on ESM, it offered the opportunity to try something new and with Deno, I at least have the option of keeping it as simple (serv static files only) or as advanced as I want… I personally wanted to tinker with dorky old web things like hit counters and like counts and KV is more than enough for building and keeping track of dynamic pieces of data.
+I’m a sucker for wanting to try and learn something new, and I also wanted a space to play.
+Deno deploy from my limited experience with it, is really good, straight forward to set up, seemingly not as evil as Vercel, although I guess like anything it has its issues.
+It offers the possibility to tinker with minimal setup, you can run a static file server if you want, but you can also get access to tools like KV (a deno native Key value database which also works when developing locally).

 Notes: